City Museum: How to Enjoy St. Louis’ Best Family Spot

 • Leave the backpacks and purses in the car or in the locker.
 This would be a great day to rock a fanny pack to hold your phone, bandages, hand sanitizer, and car keys.

-• Grab their knee pads for their skates.
+• Grab their knee pads from their roller skates.
 If you want some, they are available in the museum store.
 When you’re been crawling around forever, you’ll wish you had some.

 Nope.
-Even if you’re a sixty year old grandmother, go along with the group.
+Even if you’re a sixty year old grandmother, go along with the group trip to City Museum.
 You don’t have to do the slide, but you might be tempted when you see the other kids having a blast.
 Not to mention, it’s just an amazing playland with surprises around every corner.
 If, however, you are unsteady on your feet, there is a likelihood you will have kids running past you – maybe a walker would keep you from falling over.
 There is an elevator inside so no need to worry about climbing stairs.
 Follow the group and enjoy their craziness!

 • Enjoy the art and architecture.
 It really is a sight to behold.